How to more actively trade in your IRA account

 Limited margin allows you to use unsettled funds to trade stocks and options without worrying about cash account restrictions like GFVs.
 By avoiding that limitation in your IRA, you can more quickly and readily manage the portfolio in the account.

-As its name implies, limited margin in an IRA has its limitations as compared to a traditional margin account.
-In a limited margin IRA account, you are restricted from borrowing against existing holdings, using leverage, creating cash or margin debits, selling short, or selling naked options.
+As its name implies, limited margin in an IRA has some limitations when compared to a traditional margin account.
+In a limited margin IRA account, you cannot borrow against existing holdings, use leverage, create cash or margin debits, sell short, or sell naked options.
+That makes it potentially less risky than traditional margin trading.

 How do I qualify for limited margin in my IRA account?